 Cinematic Style Of Christopher Nolan

-Nolan’s style also includes a distinctive use of directorial trademarks, such as the use of music, color, subject matter and sound effects that contribute to a film’s realism.
-Are you interested in learning more about the cinematic style of Christopher Nolan?
-Read on for more information from one filmmaking enthusiast.
+Nolan’s style also includes a distinctive use of directorial trademarks, such as the use of music, color, subject matter, and sound effects that contribute to a film’s realism.

 Christopher Nolan Mastering The Shot List